-Altis Endurance Sports seventy annual race on the flat and fast Trap Pond Bob Trail is set for Sunday April 19, 2020.
+Altis Endurance Sports seventh annual race on the flat and fast Trap Pond Bob Trail has been rescheduled to Sunday October 4, 2020.
 The 50K and marathon start is at 7:30 AM, the half marathon start is at 7:45 AM, and the inaugural 10K start is at 7:50AM.
 If you would like to race through some beautiful Delaware forest join Altis Endurance Sports for the race at Trap Pond State Park located at 33587 Baldcypress Lane, Laurel, DE 19956 about seven miles east southeast of downtown Laurel, DE.

 To register click here.